paul-grozav/source.paul.grozav.info/kb/c/pointers_and_memory.md

 buffer ends(based on how many characters / bytes you allocated).
 You can have a buffer that is only partially filled.
 So for example only 50 characters loaded into a 100 characters buffer.
-So, whenever you are printing data from a buffer, you should tell the compiler the start position and the end position.
-Or the start position and the number of characters that you are trying to print:
+So, whenever you are printing data from a buffer, you should tell the compiler the start position(pointer to the first character) and the end position(pointer to the last character).
+Or the start position (pointer to the first character) and the number of characters that you want to
+print:
 ```cpp
 paul@alice:~$ cat a.cpp
 #include <iostream>